minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 - **Findings list:** a copy of the findings list, with applied filters
 - **Report section:** a copy of a specific part of a report

-Currently, only the object list is implemented.
-The others will follow soon.
+Currently, only the object list and findings list are implemented.
+The report section will follow soon.

 The dashboard items can be moved up/downwards and can be deleted.